Doxxing Can Ruin Your life. Here’s How (You Can Avoid It)

 Because most of us are careless with the information we share on the Internet.
 We leave behind a trail of breadcrumbs a cybercriminal can use to find out our real identity, then deploy a string of malicious attacks.

-This is called doxxing, and has messed up the life of more than one person.
+This is called doxxing, and has messed up the lives of more than one person.

 How a troll gets doxxed – violentacrez, an example of doxxing